ghc-proposals/ghc-proposals/proposals/0000-minimal-should-warn-extras.rst

 If ``E`` is not empty, then GHC should emit a warning saying the methods in ``E`` are required by the ``MINIMAL`` pragma but also are given a default definition.
 If ``E`` is empty, no warning is generated.

+Note that ``D`` should not contain definitions that have ``default signatures``, see below.

 Effect and Interactions
 -----------------------

 If a method as a definition via the ``default signatures`` extension, then that definition should not be added to the set ``D`` as defined above.
-While adding it would be a strict check, I think it is likely to increase the false-positives.
-Though feedback is welcome on the impact of this.
+The motivation for this is that the author of the library provided a weaker definition (in the sense of the type) than required by the class for that particular method, and is free to mention that in the ``MINIMAL`` pragma without getting a warning.
+The presence of a definition with a default signature should be something that's checked at the instantiation site of this class, not at the definition, for violating the ``MINIMAL`` requirements.

 Costs and Drawbacks
 -------------------